You Can Do It

 - Keep your medications in your carry-on luggage when you travel.

-Studying abroad can enhance and expand learning in all disciplines, and is an effective High Impact Educational Practice (HIP), especially when combined with additional HIPs such as research, collaborative projects, volunteering, and internships.
+Studying away can enhance and expand learning in all disciplines, and is an effective High Impact Educational Practice (HIP), especially when combined with additional HIPs such as research, collaborative projects, volunteering, and internships.

 Studying abroad offers a unique opportunity to critically examine your national identity.